 Vancouver to Banff Drive – the Southern Route

-This southern route for a Vancouver to Banff road trip is the longest Vancouver to Banff distance of the 3 routes.
+When thinking about how far is it from Vancouver to Banff, this southern route for a Vancouver to Banff road trip is the longest Vancouver to Banff distance of the 3 routes (distance Vancouver to Banff).
 It hugs the border between Canada and the United States for 2/3 of the route and then heads north just as you enter the Mountain Time Zone.

-This route is the same as the Northern and and Shortest route until you reach Hope.
+This Vancouver to Rocky Mountains drive is the same as the Northern and and Shortest route until you reach Hope.
 At Hope, the routes diverge and this route begins to follow Highway 3 East.

 Manning Provincial Park (216 km, 67km from Hope)